EtherealEngine/Universal-Volumetric/README.md

 ### Example

-Current uvol files consist of a .uvol binary, manifest file and video texture.
-Future versions will embed everything into the uvol binary or in a single MP4 container.

-Currently playback works in WebGL with three.js and Unity.
-Android and iOS are in development, Unreal support is on the roadmap (intrepid C++ developers should be able to port this in a day by reading the source from other examples, since the core codec is C++ based).
+Currently playback works in WebGL with three.js.
+Unity & Unreal support is on the roadmap.

 ### Requirements

 For encoding, you will Python 3 and blender python package installed.

-For decoding, currently WebGL is supported (especially three.js), Unreal and Unity will come in the next release.
+For decoding, currently WebGL is supported (especially three.js), Unreal and Unity will come in a future release.

 You will need a mesh and texture sequence in ABC/OBJ and PNG/JPG formats respectively.